1nv8rzim/test/readme.md

-The purpose of this repository is to for me (and other id wanted) to try out and learn code
+The purpose of this repository is to for me (and hopefully other) to try out and learn python through examples projects

 NOTE: